Atmospheric Pollutants

 "Yeah, though that was only a couple of weeks ago.
 Hasn't been a lot to do since then other than patrol."
 Mindo said, realising it felt like longer, though that was probably because of the drama with those symbiote-people.

-"You know Lieutenant, you're not the first semigod I've met.
-Not even the first of Apollo's line.
-In my experience you guys know how to party, but you get a little ahead of yourselves.
-You gunning for CAG?"
-Flynn asked, taking another drig from her half-done smoke.
+“You know, Lieutenant, you’re not the first semigod I’ve met.
+Not even the first of Apollo’s line,” Flynn said, drawing on her half-burned smoke.
+“From what I’ve seen, your kind knows how to party - but you tend to get ahead of yourselves.
+You gunning for CAG?”

 "We'll talk later about the ring."
 Flynn told Mindo as she went.